 A powerful and economically-priced commuter with features that make it easy to use

 We’re really big fans of step-thru commuter bikes.
-In fact, there’s at least one person in our ranks who argues all commuter e-bikes should be a step-thru design.
+In fact, there’s at least two people in our ranks who argue all commuter e-bikes should be a step-thru design.
 I’m not sure we’re all on board with that opinion, but we are all on board with the Rad Power Bikes RadCity step-thru.

 The RadCity is a powerful and well spec’d step-thru commuter that’s economically priced at right around the $1,500 range.
 The bike is equipped with a 750W geared rear hub motor powered by a 672Wh battery, making for a decent range.
 We like that its rear rack is literally welded on to the back of the bike instead of bolted, making for a 275lb carrying capacity.
 That rack, according to Rad, is strong and big enough to take a child’s seat, so you can take the kid along for the ride.